andrewwkimm/koffee/README.md

 ## Contributing

-The simplest way to start developing is by using either a [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) or [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).
+The simplest way to start developing is by using either a [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) or [uv](https://docs.astral.sh/uv/).

 If you are planning to develop inside DevContainer, choose the CUDA setup if you have a NVIDIA graphics card and would like to run koffee with CUDA support; otherwise, the default build is much leaner and recommended.

-For Poetry, run the following commands to set up your environment:
+For uv, run the following commands to set up your environment:

 ```bash
 git clone https://github.com/andrewwkimm/koffee.git